The Feast of the Baptism of the Lord

 now and forever.
 Amen.

-And before you go, here’s a beautiful rendition of ‘ O Holy Night’.
+And before you go–I have three special ways for you to enjoy this Feast Day, including ” the Little Drummer Boy”.
+First off is a beautiful rendition of ‘ O Holy Night’.
 Click Here.
-(Remember to click on the < back arrow on the top left corner of your browser for the three remaining items I have for you below! enjoy!
+(Remember to click on the < back arrow on the top left corner of your browser for the remaining items I have for you below! enjoy!

 Further, if you’re interested in the star of Bethlehem, you might read this article “Synchronicity and the Star of Bethlehem” Click here.